Survival

 By Jacob Silverman

 It's cold and dark.
 Your car is upside down in a snow-covered ditch and you're miles from civilization.
-How can you make help come to you?
+How can you get help to come to you?

 By Charles W. Bryant